What is the curly girl method? This post has all the answers, plus how to start the curly girl method to enhance natural curly hair and waves…

-Since sharing my one-month transition with my readers on Instagram (see IG post below), I’d had so many questions on how to get started with the Curly Girl Method!
+Since sharing my one-month transition with my readers on Instagram (see IG post below), I had so many questions on how to start the curly girl method!

 While CGM has been around for a while, there are still so many people who don’t know about it – I was one of those people just a few short months ago!